spacenoxxx/rudra/README.md

 ## This PoC assumes the folloiwng:

-1. An existing VPN in AWS
+1. An existing VPC in AWS
 2. A public Subnet created in the above VPC
 3. An exsiting AWS Key-Pair